-Visitors from Russian Federation can without visa stay up to 30 days in period of 1st of November to 30th of April.
+Visitors from the Russian Federation can without visas stay up to 30 days in the period of 1st of November to 30th of April.

-From 1st of May to 31st of October visitors from Russian Federation stay can without visa up to 90 days.
+From the 1st of May to the 31st of October visitors from the Russian Federation stay can without a visa for up to 90 days.

 REGISTRATION OF YOUR STAY IN MONTENEGRO

-Along with the filled Application form, a scanned travel documents should be sent by email or by fax.
+Along with the filled Application form, scanned travel documents should be sent by email.

 Overview of visa regimes for foreign citizens